 To insulate outside water pipes from freezing, follow these steps:

-Step 1: Select insulation
+Step one: Select insulation

 Choose insulation sleeves or foam tubes specifically designed for pipe insulation.
 Ensure they are the appropriate size for your pipes.

-Step 2: Clean pipes
+Step two: Clean pipes

 Before applying insulation, clean the exterior of the pipes to remove any dirt or debris.

-Step 3: Cut insulation
+Step three: Cut insulation

 Cut the insulation sleeves or foam tubes to the appropriate length for each section of the pipe.

-Step 4: Apply insulation
+Step four: Apply insulation

 Slide the insulation sleeves or foam tubes onto the pipes, covering them completely.
 Pay special attention to any joints, bends, or valves, ensuring they are adequately covered.

-Step 5: Secure insulation
+Step five: Secure insulation

 Use duct tape or zip ties to secure the insulation in place, especially in areas where the insulation might slip or move.

-Step 6: Seal openings
+Step six: Seal openings

 Seal any gaps or openings in the insulation with additional insulation or tape to prevent cold air from reaching the pipes.

-Step 7: Monitor weather
+Step seven: Monitor the weather

 Keep an eye on weather forecasts, especially during periods of extreme cold, and take additional precautions such as allowing faucets to drip to prevent freezing.

-Step 8: Apply heat tape (optional)
+Step eight: Apply heat tape (optional)

 By insulating your outside water pipes and taking these precautions, you can help prevent freezing and potential damage to your plumbing system during cold weather.